api-platform/docs/core/filters.md

 # Filters

 API Platform Core provides a generic system to apply filters on collections.
 Useful filters for the Doctrine ORM and MongoDB ODM are provided with the library.
-You can also create custom filters that would fit your specific needs.
+You can also create custom filters that fit your specific needs.
 You can also add filtering support to your custom [data providers](data-providers.md) by implementing interfaces provided by the library.